Jack Kirwan (rugby league): Rugby league retirement

-Personal life and death
+Personal life

-Kirwan was a member of the Roman Catholic church.
+Kirwan was a Roman Catholic.
 He married Morven McDonald Fergus on 10 October 1925.
 Jack Kirwan died aged 72 on 20 October 1968.
-His next of kin was named as Mr. Patrick Kirwan (his son) of Mangere.
+His next of kin was his son, Patrick Kirwan, of Māngere.

-Jack Kirwan's grandson John Kirwan played 142 times for the Auckland rugby team and 63 times for the All Blacks before switching to rugby league in the mid 1990s.
+Jack Kirwan's grandson, John Kirwan, played 142 times for the Auckland rugby team and 63 times for the All Blacks before switching to rugby league in the mid-1990s.
 He then played for the New Zealand Warriors 35 times and later returned to the rugby code coaching Italy, Japan, and the Blues team in the Super Rugby competition.